FatjonZOGAJ/Keyword-Extractor/report.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 # Applied Deep Learning Final Report
 As part of exercise 3 we have written a report containing an informative summary about our implemented _Keyword-Extractor_.
 We have decided on taking on the problem of “Keyword Extraction” with the project type “Bring your own method”.
 This subfield of Natural Language Processing has been chosen as it touches on various topics such as word embedding, text analysis/semantics, translation, summarization, etc. which are of big interest for future work.

 ## General Information
-* What is the problem that you tried to solve?
-The goal of this project was to create a model which is able to predict keywords from a limited size input text.
+* The goal of this project was to create a model which is able to predict keywords from a limited size input text.
 Keyword prediction in the traditional sense usually depends on bigger input sizes as semantic meaning can be more easily transcribed if more information is contained within the input.

-* Why is it a problem?
-Considering the fact that most personal related data nowadays sent is through social media, these platforms contain lots of information waiting to be tapped into.
+* Considering the fact that most personal related data nowadays sent is through social media, these platforms contain lots of information waiting to be tapped into.
 As a Business Informatics student the dataset of Tweets [1] is of particular interest as it could lend insight into how one could use publicly available data for marketing/business strategy purposes.
 The twitter dataset was gathered by the linked study and contains